Skip to main content

 “You blamed yourself?”
 Pratap sounded disturbed.
 “That’s…”

 “No. I blamed the way I loved him.
-You love the way you want them to love you back and when you expect so, that disappoints you.”
+You love the way you want them to love you back, and when you expect so, that disappoints you.”
 She looked at his confused face and let out a small chuckle.
-“Everyone loves differently, you just have to find the one suiting you.”
+“Everyone loves differently; you just have to find the one that suits you.”
 She could see Pratap contemplating her words as she leaned back and took another sip.

 “You mean someone who loves how I want to be loved?”
 Pratap raised his eyebrows.
 “That’s hard.”